anubhav217/Anubhav-Portfolio/README.md

-# Anubhav Majumdar — Polished React Portfolio
+# Anubhav Majumdar — Portfolio

 This project is a polished React portfolio with Framer Motion animations and Typewriter effect.